ChristinaLK/chtc-htc/_episodes/06-troubleshoot.md

 > ## Fixed Script, Part I
 >
-> Fix the `hello-chtc` script by adding the header back to the top:
+> Fix the `hello-chtc.sh` script by adding the header back to the top:
 > ~~~
 > #!/bin/bash
 > ~~~